 News & notices

-We're asking you to help us narrow the list of potential changes to state waterfowl hunting regulations.
-Getting some direction up front allows DNR to be responsive and offer proposals that consider your preferences.
+We're considering some potential changes to state waterfowl hunting regulations.
+Getting direction from Minnesotans up front allows DNR to be responsive and offer proposals that consider your preferences.

 Have a safe hunt

 Proper preparation and forethought goes a long way.
 Wear your lifejacket and be safe on the water and in the marsh when you're out hunting.
 Use our guide to safe waterfowl hunting before you head out into the field.